lyager/easee_price/README.md

 ## Research section (mixed content and notes)

 Nice [overview](https://www.ewii.dk/privat/el/nettariffer/) of what is what, when it comes to taxes and charges.
-As said: `transport is what is called "tarrif"`.
+As said: `transport is what is called "tarif"`.
 Another, and more officiel overview [Aktuelle Tariffer](https://energinet.dk/el/elmarkedet/tariffer/aktuelle-tariffer/).

 As a private consumer, you'll have to look at what is called "C prices", which again is subdivided into which part of Denmark you leave: east or west.